-Washington GOP Rep. Dan Newhouse to vote yes on impeachment, McMorris Rodgers still silent
+Washington GOP Reps.
+Dan Newhouse and Herrera Beutler to vote yes on impeachment; McMorris Rodgers silent

 “He should absolutely be removed from office,” said Rep. Kim Schrier, D-Sammamish.
 “This isn’t about politics.
 This is about protecting our democracy.”

 Sens.
 Patty Murray and Maria Cantwell, both Democrats, said they supported impeachment and removing the president from office.
-If the House impeaches Trump on Wednesday, it would take a two-thirds vote of the Senate to remove him from office.
+If the House impeaches Trump on Wednesday, it would take a two-thirds vote of the Senate to convict him and remove him from office or bar him from holding office in the future.

 Rep. Suzan DelBene, D-Medina, wrote that “President Trump is unfit for office & the administration knows it,” and commended Republicans who supported impeachment for having “the courage to put country above partisanship in this moment.”

-For Herrera Beutler, it represents a seesaw relationship with the president.
+For Herrera Beutler, her vote represents the culmination of a seesaw relationship with the president.
 In 2016, she said she couldn’t vote for Trump, her party’s nominee, after he was caught on tape bragging about sexual assault.
 But she changed her mind in 2020 and supported Trump’s reelection.

 Last week, immediately after the mob stormed the Capitol, Herrera Beutler said: “My guy didn’t win in November, he lost the election and I hated that, but in four years there’ll be another election if, if we reject this despicable violence.”